defunkt/jquery-pjax/README.md

 })
 ```

+An example of canceling a `pjax:timeout` event would be to disable the fallback
-Another protip: disable the fallback timeout behavior if a spinner is being shown.
+timeout behavior if a spinner is being shown:

 ``` javascript
 $(document).on('pjax:timeout', function(event) {